⨍(⨯) FUNCTIONS

 contains the string search

-.${__contains(target,'search')} // returns true, assuming target is 'A text to search in'
+${__contains(target,'search')} // returns true, assuming target is 'A text to search in'

 ${__contains(target,'SEARCH')} // returns false, assuming target is 'A text to search in'